 Terracotta

-Terracotta is a popular variation of clay roofing with a signature reddish-brown color and earthy appearance.
+Terracotta roof tiles cost around $10 - $25 per square foot, including installation.
+This material is a popular variation of clay roofing with a signature reddish-brown color and earthy appearance.
 Like classic clay, it is fired in a kiln, making it a long-lasting and weather-resistant material.
 Terracotta is commonly installed in hot climates as it is good at reflecting solar heat and regulating indoor temperatures.
 On top of that, this tile roofing is fire-resistant and can serve for more than 50 years if not exposed to continuous freezing and thawing processes.
-Terracotta roof tiles cost around $10 - $25 per square foot, including installation.

-The estimated cost of a tile roofing project is greatly affected by factors like the material and the style of the tiles.
-While the material used is the biggest factor in determining the cost, the tiles' design also plays a significant role.
-For instance, high-barrel or S-shaped tiles require more expertise to install than low-profile ones, boosting spending on labor.
-Therefore, when selecting the roofing option for your project, consider the tiles' material and style, as both impact the project's overall cost.
+While the material used is the most significant factor in determining the cost, the tiles' design also plays a significant role.
+For instance, the cost of high-barrel or S-shaped tiles can go up to $15 per square foot, including installation, while simple interlocking tiles cost around $5 per square foot installed.
+That is why when choosing a roofing option for your project, consider both the material and style of the tiles, as they will influence the project's overall cost.

 ---|---|